Shane Ibbs

 Friendly spooky tales for children, with enough to spook them, but leave them feeling safe.
 After all, it is just a story.

-Funny Animal Stories From Around The World (Children).
+Entertaing Animal Stories From Around The World (Children).

 The perfect way to entertain children (and families) with lots of joining in, singing and general silliness.

-Winter & Christmas Stories
+Winter & Christmas Story Show

 .